Louis Nicoll on ‘Lisztomania’

 You can follow Wesley’s compositional work through his Instagram and YouTube channel.
 His 1970s pop-inspired outfit Sun Affair can be found on Instagram– their debut EP First Sign of Light is out now.

 The recording of ‘Peering Out, Peering Through’ at Rhomboid Studios in the Blue Mountains, 13 December 2020.
-From left to right: James McDonald, Anna Smith, Elisabetta Sonego, Wesley Stormer, Jonathan Karanikas, Josh Grasso, Omid Mohebzadeh.
+From left to right: James McDonald, Anna Smith, Elisabetta Sonego, Wesley Stormer, Jonathan Karanikas, Omid Mohebzadeh.

 Where does classical music sit in the 21st century?
 Is it separated from other genres by a gaping divide?
 In a 2020 interview with Cut Common, Stormer described ‘a certain kind of pressure’ that listeners can grapple with if they are unfamiliar with classical music.
 But he doesn’t think it has to be that way: “I’d love for people to just click play, watch, listen and see what they feel.”